ClementDrn/Sudoku/README.md

 ## Installation

 You can download the bianries of a release to test the application.
-If you want to build it from source, follow the instructions below.
+Otherwise, if you want to build it from source, follow the instructions below.

 Clone the projet but do not forget to include submodules with `--recursive`.